Consumer Behaviour

 In fact they’re very rare.
 Panel data shows that the most common number of items purchased in a supermarket is one, with half of all trips buying 5 or fewer items.

-And yet we’re spending more on books than ever before.
+Yet, as John Long points out, we’re spending more on books than ever before.
 And before you ask, there has been close to zero book inflation in the same period (i.e. prices have stayed the same).

 Received wisdom is that premium brands are bought by affluent consumers.
 In reality, affluent consumers are just as likely to buy mass market products as they are premium products – it’s not all about the money.